Pricing

 What the core assumes

-The spend handler trusts the policy on one thing and checks it on another.
+The spend handler takes the legs on trust and checks the shares.

 It assumes the legs are credit-side and sum to -price, because it pairs them with a single buyer